influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/rebalance.md

 Truncated shards.
 ```

-Once you truncate the shards, you can work on redistributing the cold shards
-without the threat of data inconsistency in the cluster.
-Any hot or new shards are now evenly distributed across the cluster and require
+After truncating the shards, redistribute the cold shards as needed.
+New shards are evenly distributed across the cluster and require
 no further intervention.

 ### Step 2: Identify Cold Shards

-In this step, you identify the cold shards that you will copy to the new data node
-and remove from one of the original two data nodes.
+Identify the cold shards to copy to the new data node and remove from one of the original two data nodes.

-The following command lists every shard in our cluster:
+The following command lists every shard in the cluster:

 ```
 influxd-ctl show-shards
 ```

-The expected output is similar to the items in the codeblock below:
+The expected output is similar to the following:

 ```
 Shards